 The challenging economic climate continues to have an impact on the council's finances.
 The historically low Bank of England base rate continues to dampen the level of interest earned by the council's cash investments.
-Interest rates fell even further in 2016 when the Bank of England reduced the Base Rate from 0.50% to 0.25% in August 2016, and remains at this level as at 31st March 2017.
+The Bank of England increased the base rate in November 2017 back up to 0.50% from 0.25%.

-During the year the council's General Fund paid £2.443 million in borrowing costs (which was £18,302 less than budgeted for the year); and earned £435,048 investment income (which was £1,948 more than budgeted).
-The overall impact was a saving to the General Fund of £20,250 compared to the revised budget.
+During the year the council's General Fund paid £2.434 million in borrowing costs (which was £5,419 less than budgeted for the year) and earned £430,673 investment income (which was £65,373 more than budgeted).
+The majority of the increase was due to investment diversification into property funds which have a rate of return of 4.5%, enhancing the annual average rate of return.
+The overall impact was a saving to the General Fund of £70,792 compared to the revised budget.